M2TeamArchived/Nagisa/README.md

 - Support single-threaded multi-tasking download.
   (Temporarily Based on Windows.Networking.BackgroundTransfer)

-# Unfininshed Features
-- Cortana Integration
-- SFTP Support
-- BitTorrent Support
-- ED2K Support

 # How to contribute the code for Nagisa
+- **Send pull request directly.**
-- You should send an e-mail to Mouri_Naruto@Outlook.com first.
+- You should send an e-mail to Mouri_Naruto@Outlook.com first if you have any doubts.

 # License
 Nagisa is distributed under the MIT License except the third-party libraries.